What’s That Odor Coming from Your Chimney?

 Unfortunately, animals can get trapped in the chimney and die.
 We have either pulled out or heard about other sweeps pulling out dead birds, raccoons, opossums, snakes, rats, squirrels and mice.
 We have also heard of one guy pulling a dead duck out of his chimney!
 The thing about animals dying in your chimney is twofold: the odor and possibility of clogging up the flue.

 The easy fix is to prevent this from happening in the first place with a good solid chimney cap with a screen that will not let animals or birds enter into the flue.
-You must be careful with the gauge of the screen so it large enough to let the soot and debris out of the flue when being used yet small enough to keep the pests out.
+You must be careful with the gauge of the screen so it is large enough to let the soot and debris out of the flue when being used yet small enough to keep the pests out.

 Making sure the chimney system is inspected and cleaned each year also prevents animals from entering the flue.
 We go up on the roof to make sure the cap and screen have not been damaged and, if it is, repair or replace it with your permission.